-The main sources of flood risk to the site is from the River Great Ouse and from surface water.
+The main sources of flood risk to the site is from the River Great Ouse, the Brampton Brook and from surface water.
 However, Flood Zones show the site does not flood until a 0.1% AEP event.
+High levels in the River Great Ouse may also cause the Bramton Brook to back up and flood.